-The value of the KG_URL used by NB2KG will vary depending on whether you choose to define an external IP or not.
-If and external IP is defined, you'll set KG_URL=<externalIP>:8888 else you'll set KG_URL=<k8s-master>:32422 but also need to restart clients each time Enterprise Gateway is started.
-As a result, use of the externalIPs: value is highly recommended.
+The value of the JUPYTER_GATEWAY_URL used by the gateway-enabled Notebook server will vary depending on whether you choose to define an external IP or not.
+If and external IP is defined, you'll set JUPYTER_GATEWAY_URL=<k8s-master>:32422 but also need to restart clients each time Enterprise Gateway is started.
+As a result, use of the external IPs: value is highly recommended.

-11.6 Setting up a Kubernetes Ingress for use with Enterprise Gateway
+11.7 Setting up a Kubernetes Ingress for use with Enterprise Gateway